DogeisCut/DogeisDiep/README.md

 - Nerfed Trapped Wall health.
 - New Spread Shot tank: Splash Shot
 - New level 60 "meta" tanks for Auto Basic, Sniper, Machine Gun, and Flank Guard
-- Darkened Dark Travels... just a tad.
+- Darkened Dark Travels... just a tad, enough to not blend in with Smasher guards.
 - Obfuscated both the minimap and leaderboard in Dark Travels

 **November 18th, 2025**